CNielsen94/GreenTrac_LLM_coding/aggregate_analysis/data/data_overview.md

 Each run folder (e.g., `Iteration_1/`, `Iteration_2/`, …, `Iteration_6_large/`) contains **evaluation outputs** comparing the LLM-coded results against the NVivo “gold” dataset, on a **per-code** basis.

-The three files currently uploaded in each run are:
+The files currently uploaded in each run are:

 - `confusion_by_code.csv`
 - `macro_summary.csv`
 - `micro_summary.csv`
+- `coding_result_enriched`
+  (contains raw results + quotes and reasoning traces)
+- `codebook.json`/`prompts/`
+    (file (folder for iteration 6) that contains the code definitions used.
+In iteration 6, we opted to split the larger JSON structure into individual ones for better adjustment of prompts for code boundaries)

 Below is what each file contains and how to interpret it.